Mi-Jeong

 control, musical sound, pink noise, and healing energy.
 Healing

-energy was administered for 15-20 minutes every 12 hours with the
+energy was administered for 15-20 minutes every 12 hours with

-intention that the treated seeds would germinate faster than the
+the intention that the treated seeds would germinate faster than

-containers.
-A total of 14 trials were run testing a total of 4600
+seed germination containers.
+A total of 14 trials were run

 Results: Musical sound had a highly statistically significant